 Our dear MyVet pet-loving community, we have taken great pride in serving you and playing the role we have in keeping your four-legged family members thriving.
 Over time, during this pandemic, we have come to realize it will be impossible to maintain the same standard of care we've always strived for without entering your homes.
-Moving from home to home, as we had in the past, introduces an element of risk which is not at all ideal until COVID is no longer a part of our collective world...thus we have now made the difficult decision to close our service completely and will work towards helping you transition with your pets to a traditional veterinary clinic/hospital of your choosing.
+Moving from home to home, as we had in the past, introduces an element of risk which is not at all ideal until COVID is no longer a part of our collective world...thus we have now made the difficult decision to close our service until further notice and will work towards helping you transition with your pets to a traditional veterinary clinic/hospital of your choosing.

 Should your pet have immediate or urgent veterinary needs, please proceed to your nearest conventional veterinary clinic, call Vancouver Animal Emergency Clinic at 604-879-3737, Canada West Veterinary Specialists at 604-473-4882 or Mountainside Animal Hospital at 604-973-1247.